 The Program on Crisis, Conflict, and Cooperation (C3) is a leading source of analysis on societies affected by crisis and conflict and makes recommendations on cooperative strategies for crisis response and conflict management.

 Instability, violence, conflict, disaster, and poverty are permanent features of the international landscape.
-Civilan and military leaders in the developed world are repeatedly called on to respond to complex crises, but the record of success is mixed and not, overall, encouraging.
-Outsiders rarely have the knowledge, skills, patience, or resources to succeed at statebuilding and peacebuilding in fragile, violent, and conflict-affected countries.
-The practical requirements remain poorly understood, and local processes remain undervalued.
+Civilian and military leaders in the developed world are repeatedly called on to respond to complex crises, but the record of success is mixed and not, overall, encouraging.
+Outsiders rarely have the knowledge, skills, patience, or resources to transform conflict, reduce violence, and overcome fragility.
 In a time of economic crisis and declining budgets, many donors are seeking new approaches that are less costly for them, less disruptive to recipient societies, and more effective at sustaining positive outcomes and breaking dependency on foreign aid.

 From 2010 to 2012, the Program on Crisis, Conflict, and Cooperation (C3) studied security, governance, and politics in Afghanistan and Pakistan to find potential paths to stability.

 A project that studies protests, conflicts, and coups from 1989-2010.